mpaustin1993/wealth-and-water/README.md

 # Hurricane-Harvey-Damage-Analysis
-A Jupyter notebook analyzing the correlations between demographics &amp; damage of Hurricane Harvey in Houston, TX.
+A Jupyter notebook analyzing the correlations between population demographics &amp; damage from Hurricane Harvey in Houston, TX.